FaustGit93/Portfolio/README.md

 # Portfolio Website

-Welcome to my personal portfolio!
-This project showcases my skills in web design and front-end development.
-It was built with a focus on clarity, minimalism, and user experience.
+Welcome to my personal page!
+This repository showcases my projects developed between 2021 and the 2025 as a Media Designer.
+My approach as a Designer is to develop focusing on clarity, minimalism, and user experience.

 ## 🌱 Concept & Goals